realworldocaml/book/en/guided-tour.md

 - : int = 16
 ```

-Functions in OCaml are values like any other, which is why we bind one
+Functions in OCaml are values like any other, which is why we use the
-to a variable using the same `let` keyword used for binding a variable
+`let` keyword to bind a function to a variable name, just as we use
-to a simple value such as an integer.
+`let` to bind a simple value like an integer to a variable name.

 When using `let` to define a function, the first identifier after the
 `let` is the function name, and each subsequent identifier is a